cp-algorithms/cp-algorithms/src/string/suffix-array.md

 ####$O(N\log^2{N})$ Approach

-We can reduce comparison of two strings from $O(N)$ to $O(1)$ using the fact that, given strings are not random strings they are part of single string. **Each string has something common with other.**
+We can reduce comparison of two strings from $O(N)$ to $O(1)$ using the fact that, given strings are not random strings they are part of single string. **Each string has something in common with others.**

-Lets see how we can use this fact.
+Let's see how we can use this fact.
-Lets sort the suffixes on basis of there first character and assign them rank.
+Let's sort the suffixes on basis of their first character and assign them rank.
 If two are equal rank for them will be same.

 $0.\ a|baab$